 Going beyond existing ways of enjoying football, such as by going to a match or watching it on TV, Sony will offer new ways of experiencing football with dynamic realism leveraging Sony's network platform.
 For example, Sony has today opened, the "FevaArena" a communication area for soccer fans located within "PlayStation®Home," an online virtual community space where PlayStation®3 users can meet, communicate and play games by accessing the "PlayStation®Network."
 Through "FevaArena," Sony will aim to generate excitement around football within the online community by hosting joint events with other Official FIFA Partner companies, the 2010 FIFA World CupTM Official Mascot "Zakumi," and the South Africa Tourist Association (in Japan), as well as opening an online avatar football merchandizing shop.
 The "FevaArena" will first open in Japan, and then gradually be extended to other regions around the world.

-In June 2009, Sony launched the football web site "FevaCasters (www.sony.com/football *This link is no longer active and has been changed to the following:http://www.sony.net/united/football/)."
+In June 2009, Sony launched the football web site "FevaCasters (www.sony.com/football *This link is no longer active and has been changed to the following: www.sony.net/united/football/ *this link is no longer active and a revised page does not exist.)."
 Through this forum, young journalists designated as "FevaCasters" have been transmitting on-the-scene reports about South Africa, the World Cup and other FIFA-related events and activities to readers around the world.
 Going forward Sony will expand the program, including the number of "FevaCasters" and the frequency and range of their reports.
 The aforementioned "FevaArena" will host "FevaCasters" content, and in Germany on December 4, Sony Pictures Television*1 "AXN" television network will premiere "Inside South Africa" a weekly program featuring the best "FevaCasters" clips.